george-labs/george-backend-hiring/README.md

 A CLI application for counting words in input.

-## Setup

-The application expects `stopwords.txt` (containing line delimited stop words) to exist in the project path.

 ## Usage

 If no input file is provided, text is read from input stream: